petrelharp/pyslim/docs/tutorial.rst

    import pyslim

    # simulate a tree sequence of 12 sample genomes
-   ts = msprime.simulate(12, mutation_rate=0.0, recombination_rate=1e-8, length=1e6)
+   ts = msprime.sim_ancestry(12, recombination_rate=1e-8, sequence_length=1e6)
    new_ts = pyslim.annotate_defaults(ts, model_type="nonWF", slim_generation=1)
    new_ts.dump("initialize_nonWF.trees")

-Note that we have set the mutation rate to ``0.0``: this is because any mutations that are produced will be read in by SLiM... which *could* be a very useful thing, if you want to generate mutations with msprime that provide standing variation for selection within SLiM...
-**but**, the last msprime release only produces mutations with an infinite-sites model, while SLiM requires mutation positions to be at integer positions.
-This will change in msprime v1.0, and is already implemented in the development version, so if you'd really like to do this, get in touch.
-When this is released we plan to write a vignette of how to do it.
-*However*, if you intend the pre-existing mutations to be *neutral*, then there is no need to add them at this point;
-you can add them after the fact, as discussed above.
+Note that we have not added mutations
+(which we would have done with :meth:`msprime.sim_mutations`).
+This is because we are simulating a neutral model, and so will add them at the end.
 Also note that we have set ``slim_generation`` to 1;
 this means that as soon as we load the tree sequence into SLiM, SLiM will set the current time counter to 1.